 Achieving financial freedom.
 Anyone can do it.
-I know it sounds like an impossible goal, yet the number of new millionaires continues to grow every year, without fail.
+Yes, I know it sounds like an impossible goal, yet the number of new millionaires continues to grow every year, without fail.
+And you can be one of them if you choose!

 It makes no difference what your financial position is right now.
 If you manage your finances well going forward, you can reach financial independence in just a few short years, depending on how diligent you are.